What is the anticipated timeline for the project?

 We are committed to doing all we can for those that will accept our support.

-Every week our social worker, facilities manager, and director of local government and community relations meet with city and civic leaders to coordinate and improve efforts to meet the needs of unhoused people in the Park and surrounding neighborhoods.
+Every week UC Berkeley's social worker, facilities manager, and director of local government and community relations meet with city and civic leaders to coordinate and improve efforts to meet the needs of unhoused people in the neighborhoods surrounding our campus.

 Will the campus or a private developer operate the student housing?